Faster Algorithms for Longest Common Substring: Introduction

-\paragraph*{Our Techniques} At the heart of our approaches lies the following \problem.
-(Here, the length of the longest common prefix of two strings $U$ and $V$ is denoted by $\LCP(U, V)$; see Preliminaries for a precise definition of compacted tries.)
+At the heart of our approaches lies the following \problemtwo.
+Here, the length of the longest common prefix of two strings $U$ and $V$ is denoted by $\LCP(U, V)$; for a precise definition of compacted tries, see \cref{sec:prelim}.